Series: System Updates — Civic Power & Policy

 Start with clarity.
 Money must stabilize housing and food first.
 Child care must match real work hours.
 Casework must remove barriers, not add steps.
 Every rule should answer a simple test: does this help a parent keep a schedule and keep a home.

-Design Targets
+Design Targets That Actually Matter

-Work and Learning That Fit Real Life
+Work, Training, and Caregiving That Fit Real Life

 Administration Built for Trust